 What can I expect to take away from being a Sustainability Ambassador?

 The program provides UBC students with the ability to take a hands-on leadership approach to bringing greater sustainability to their communities.
 Students get to engage with likeminded peers in discussion and learning to enhance their understanding of themselves as leaders, community members, and young change makers.

 What’s the weekly workload?

-Ambassadors are expected to attend mandatory weekly meetings (led primarily by the program manager), to meet for an hour a week with their project team to work on a major project, and to spend an hour participating in consultations or an ongoing project.
+Ambassadors are expected to attend mandatory weekly meetings (facilitated by their Sustainability Leader), to meet with their project team to work on a major project and planning and facilitating various events and workshops for the community.
 Weeks may vary depending on the amount of work that an individual decides to commit to or the timeline of their projects and initiatives.
-Typically, you could spend anywhere from 3-5 hours/week.
+Typically, you will spend 4 hours/week.

 What do weekly team meetings consist of?

 Weekly meetings allow Ambassadors to connect with their peers through workshops facilitated by experts on a range of topics, from understanding your own role as a leader in sustainability to acknowledging positionality.
-These meetings will also provide you with the tools to understand and bring to life an interesting and thought-provoking project or initiative.
+These meetings will also provide you with the tools to understand and support your community partners in their projects.